 Within a 17-year period at Latino Unidos, Gerardo participated and worked as: Worship Director, Sunday School Teacher for children and adults, Youth leader, Moderator of the Evangelism Committee, among other responsibilities.
 During this time, Gerardo was ordained at Latinos Unidos as: PCUSA Deacon and later, a Ruler Elder.
 In 2005, Gerardo was commissioned by the Presbytery of San Francisco as Commissioned Pastor (CLP).
 He served as a Commissioned Pastor for six years at Latinos Unidos En Cristo, and for four years at the Mission Presbyterian Church “La Iglesia” on the Mission District in the City of San Francisco.
 Gerardo has a B.A degree in Theology and Bible Studies from the Latin American Faculty of Theological Studies Seminary (FLET) in the state of Florida.
 In June 2018, he received his Master of Divinity degree from Fuller Theological Seminary.
 Gerardo is fully bilingual (Spanish and English) and bicultural, skills that helped him in his work as Campus Operation Director at Fuller Seminary’s extension in Menlo Park, California.
 On July 16th, 2020, Gerardo was ordained as Minister of Word and Sacrament by the San Francisco Presbytery.
 Rev. García completed his one-year chaplaincy residence program, followed by another year specialization fellowship at Stanford Hospital in Palo Alto, California.
 He provided spiritual care and pastoral care to patients and medical personnel at the beginning and middle of the Covid-19 pandemic.

 Currently, Gerardo is working to become a Board-Certified Chaplain (BCCI).
 He serves in a non-profit organization Upward Scholars at San Mateo County, providing spiritual and pastoral care to immigrant/low-income students.
 Rev. García Palacios is an adjunct professor at the Spanish theological seminary ELET (Escuela Latinoamericana de Estudios Teologicos) at El Cerrito, California.
-Rev. García Palacios has now complete his Doctor of Ministry (D.Min) at Berkeley School of Theology in Berkeley, California.
+Rev. García Palacios is currently completing his Doctor of Ministry (D.Min) at Berkeley School of Theology in Berkeley, California.

 Mark Shaull, Director of Music